axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 You will need these keys later in the process.

-## System requirement
+### Review system requirements

-Below are the suggested system requirement to run a Ronin mainnet node.
+Below are the suggested system requirement to run a Ronin mainnet fullnode.
 However, it's not future proof as the data size of Ronin grow larger overtime:

 * 8-core CPU